StanleyWorks/hikes-and-trails/README.md

 # Hikes and Trails

-Welcome to **Hikes and Trails** — a community of techies who fight burnout by touching grass 🌱.
+Welcome to **Hikes and Trails** — a community of techies who fight burnout by touching grass.
 We organize spontaneous hikes across scenic routes to reconnect with nature, ourselves, and each other.

 ---